 - Use short sentences and cut the blah-blah

-- Use colors to notify users
+- Use colors to emphasize important content and/or features

 2) Don't Let Design Interfere with Function

 An eLearning course is not the time to use all the crayons in your 120 color box.
 Keeping a color scheme with good, contrasting colors is the first step to making sure your course looks cohesive and doesn’t force your audience to give up due to eyestrain.
 While artistic flair can be used, it’s more important to make sure things are readable so when in doubt, keep it simple.
 This goes for font size and style as well so keep the different types to a minimum.
 Always bear this in mind: the core of usability is clarity.

 3) Figure Out Your Navigation, So Users Don't Have To

 Your users should be tested on the course material, not their ability to navigate a convoluted system.
 The navigation of your course should seem almost too easy as if it requires no thought because it shouldn’t require any.